 No sooner has my Fitbit buzzed for 10 km, than I arrive in Bercianos.
 Lunch time!
 A bar passed is an opportunity wasted on this route, as they are few and far between.
 I get an Aquarius and a tosta mixta and ask if I can sit down next to a young man reading the same guidebook as I’ve got.
 We decide we are both heading to Burgo Ranero, and since the conversation flows very easily we decide to set off together.
 We stash the rain gear; the sun is breaking through the cloud cover and it looks like it could get hot again this afternoon.
 My new German friend speaks excellent English, and I won’t lie: It feels great to be able to speak without constantly editing sentences down to make myself understood.
 Less than 8 kms to Burgo Ranero; this is a good plan, and an easy walk.

 It’s amazing how quickly time and trail flies in good company.
 We crunch the kms at a good pace, and before we know it we are in Burgo Ranero.
 I have told him about the concept of the anchor beer, so we end up outside a bar, in blissfully cool shade, surrounded by pilgrims who are moving on, watching others drift towards the albergue.
 Three young women from Australia and Ireland are getting ready to leave just as we are finishing our drinks.
 Their energy and expectation is contagious and they swing their colourful packs on with such ease.
 I look at my new walking companion, he looks at me … and then we fill our water bottles and continue on.
 It’s only 13 km of flat and easy crunch to Reliegos.
-Should be there in less than three hours, no problem.
+Should be there in three hours, no problem.
+Maybe less.

 And for the first hour, all is going well.
 Then the sun hots up, the legs start feeling it, blister hotspots start niggling.
 We come across the Oz/Irish trio of energizer bunnies sitting in the shade of a small tree having a refreshing drink, and join them for a rest, take off our shoes and socks and free the camino ten.